How Do You Choose Your Airbnb Cleaning Fee in 2026?

 As this is a fixed cost per stay, it’s impossible to factor it into the nightly rate accurately.
 My average length of stay is 3.7 nights, and my average cleaning fee is $120.
 So, if I added $35 per night to every night, then a guest staying two nights would essentially pay $70, while a guest staying ten nights would pay $350.
 This also doesn’t properly allow you to account for true cleaning costs.
 There is no such thing as standard or average cleaning fees for Airbnb rentals.

 Hotels have cleaning teams on staff.
-They have set hours, get paid hourly, and can clean numerous rooms per day in close proximity.
+They have set hours, are paid hourly, and can clean numerous rooms in close proximity per day.
 At hotels, dirty linens go to the laundry department.
 This is quite different from short-term rental cleaning companies, which clean as needed, often traveling from job to job with their supplies and taking used linens with them for laundering.

 Again, I am really glad that Airbnb is doing the math for us.
 As Airbnb hosts, we can collect proper cleaning fees to cover our fixed costs, and guests can see them included in the price.
 It’s a win-win!